 “It’s So Easy”, meanwhile, is a sultry, little number that fuses a touch of old-school R&B with soft rock and jangly dream-pop.
 It sounds like something Astronauts, etc. or Toro y Moi would create.
 Lindbäck’s saxophone returns to give the track an extra dash of relaxation.
 Landahl’s lyrics, however, indicate the opposite – an uneasiness with oneself and an anxiety about how others view you.
 It’s a tremendously beautiful yet crippling number, but then again that is the power of Hater.

-Both songs are taken from Hater’s forthcoming new album, Sienna, which is out September 28th via Fire Records.
+Both songs are taken from Hater’s forthcoming new album, Siesta, which is out September 28th via Fire Records.
 The band’s core members are Måns Leonartsson, Adam Agace, Lukas Thomasson, and Caroline Landahl.

 The Joy Formidable – “The Wrong Side” (London, England via Flintshire, Wales)

 RIYL: Silversun Pickups, Garbage, The Naked and Famous